 There are many things to think about when choosing the best headphones for Marathon training.
-Most important to decide is whether they should be wireless or wired, and whether they should be of the type In-Ear, On-Ear, Over-Ear or Open-Ear.
-In Best Headphones for Mind Blowing Running Motivation in the following we look at the advantages and disadvantages of the different types when deciding the best headphones for running.
+Most important to decide is whether they should be wireless or wired and whether they should be of the type In-Ear, On-Ear, Over-Ear or Open-Ear.
+In how to use headphones for great running motivation in the following, we look at the advantages and disadvantages of the different types when deciding the best headphones for running.

 Wireless Headphones vs Wired Headphones

-Battery charging: Wireless headphones have the disadvantage that they have limited battery lifetime why they need to be recharged frequently.
-Wired Headphones never has to be recharged and are therefore always ready to use.
+Battery charging: Wireless headphones have the disadvantage that they have a limited battery lifetime why they need to be recharged frequently.
+Wired Headphones never have to be recharged and are therefore always ready to use.

 Portability: Both the wireless and the non-wireless headphones are easy to carry on the run.
 But if you want to get rid of wires who hanging and fluttering in the wind, then wireless Bluetooth headphones are the obvious choice.
-Another benefit of the wireless headphones is that you can place your smartphone/player wherever you want.
-It doesn’t necessarily have to be close to your headphones, but can be hided away in a back pocket or backpack.
+Another benefit of wireless headphones is that you can place your smartphone/player wherever you want.
+It doesn’t necessarily have to be close to your headphones, but can be hidden away in a back pocket or backpack.

-When You’re looking for new headphones to running it is important that you find a pair that is designed for running/sports.
-Since these models have an optimized fit that makes them sitting where they have to fit in and they are typically made of materials that can withstand sweat, rain, snow etc.
+When You’re looking for new headphones for running you must find a pair that is designed for running/sports.
+Since these models have an optimized fit that makes them sitting where they have to fit in and they are typically made of materials that can withstand sweat, rain, snow, etc.

 Below I have made a pros and cons of different types of headphones.

 In-ear headphones are not for everyone and many runners find it uncomfortable to have them in their ears over a longer period.
-Another disadvantage is that many models close out virtually all other sound, which is not optimal if you are moving in busy areas.
+Another disadvantage is that many models exclude virtually all other sounds, which is not optimal if you are moving in busy areas.

 On-ear headphones are somewhat larger than in-ear headphones and, as the name implies, lies on the ears / off the ears.